 3.9 Change in Law.
-If a Change in Law occurs and such event (i) has, or would be reasonably likely to have, a material adverse effect upon our ability to perform our obligations under one or more Transactions and/or this Agreement, or realize the economic benefits of this Agreement [or has altered, or would be reasonably likely to alter, the basic legal and/or economic assumptions upon which we reasonably relied in entering into one or more Transactions and/or this Agreement]; (ii) renders, or would be reasonably likely to render, the performance of our obligations under one or more Transactions or this Agreement illegal or unenforceable; (iii) prevents, or would be reasonably likely to prevent, the applicable Utility from processing or otherwise giving effect to "retail access" change of service requests from us, whether previously submitted or to be submitted in the future; or (iv) subjects, or would be reasonably likely to subject, us orany of our Affiliates to regulation as a public utility, then we may terminate each Transaction affected by such Change in Law (but no other Transactions, unless such change affects this Agreement as a whole, in which case we may terminate all Transactions and this Agreement) upon at least 30 days prior written notice to you.
-In the case of a termination under this Section, such termination shall be without any obligation (whether payment or otherwise) or other liability of either Party to the other Party, except for amounts accrued or otherwise due under on account of electric energy services and sales provided prior to the effective date of such termination.
-Any termination under this Section will be effective at 24:00:00, Local Time, on the applicable Utility Transfer Date. [do we want termination payment here?]
+If applicable Law or Rules are amended, modified, nullified, suspended, repealed, found unconstitutional or unlawful, or changed or affected in any respect by any Law or Rule of any Governmental Authority after the Effective Date (a “Change in Law”), and such event (i) has, or would be reasonably likely to have, a material adverse effect upon our ability to perform our obligations under one or more Transactions and/or this Agreement as a whole, (ii) fundamentally alters one or more of the material economic or legal assumptions upon which we reasonably relied in entering into one or more Transactions and/or this Agreement; (iii) renders, or would be reasonably likely to render, the performance of our obligations under one or more Transactions or this Agreement illegal or unenforceable; (iv) prevents, or would be reasonably likely to prevent, the applicable Utility from processing or otherwise giving effect to "retail access" change of service requests from us, whether previously submitted or to be submitted in the future; or (v) subjects, or would be reasonably likely to subject, us or our Affiliate to regulation as a public utility, then we will provide you with written notice of such Change in Law and, no sooner than the date that is 30 days after such notice, we may elect to terminate each Transaction affected by such change (but no other Transactions, unless such change affects this Agreement as a whole, in which case we may terminate all Transactions and this Agreement), such termination to be effective no sooner than 30 days after such election.
+In the case of a termination as result of a Change in Law, we will calculate our Early Termination Payment for the affected Transactions as set forth in Section 3.3.
+If the amount so calculated is a net Loss, you will pay that amount to us, and if such amount is a net Gain, we will pay that amount to you, such payments to be made as set forth in Section 3.5.
+Any termination under this section will be effective at 24:00:00, Local Time, on the applicable Utility Transfer Date.